 Video transmission over wireless networks and the internet is a challenging task due to the stringent QoS required by video applications and also affected by many channel impairments.
-By using a fast mode decision algorithm for H.264 intra prediction and an adaptive transmission control methods of video can gain good QoS and achieves 30% to 60% computation reduction on aspects of video transmission can be ensured.
+By using a fast mode decision algorithm for H.264 intra prediction and an adaptive transmission control methods of video can gain good QoS and achieves 30% to 60% computation reduction on aspects of video coding, so that the stability and good qualities of video transmission can be ensured.
 Based on the above investigation the work can be continued in the following areas which includes efficient video coding, reliable wireless transmission, QoS, transmission rate, energy efficiency of handheld devices to improve the overall wireless video transmission system.